hennychen/bp-gallery/readme.txt

 With this release users can now have a donation link and button appear on the galleries, by entering a valid Paypal doantion link into their profile.
 = 1.1.1 =
 Added missing donation icon file
+= 1.1.2 =
+Upgrade to this version otherwise BP Gallery profile group will be created each time you activate the plugin resulting in multiple copies of the same group.

 == Help Out! ==